I have been working a professional colourist and artist for the last nine years and have always loved working on a great variety of projects.

 How about your schooling?
 Had you gone under any art training?
 I did several design qualifications including Graphic design and then later sequential illustration, which was specifically for comics, storyboarding and concept design.

 How long have you been working professionally in comics?
-I have been getting in professional work for about 2 years now.
+I have been getting professional work since 2010.

 Which things — both in art and otherwise — have you worked on, besides comics?
 Are comics a full-time gig for you or part-time?
 Comics are a full time gig for me now though I would like to expand into other creative work.